Women and Children First: Critical reception

 Reviews for Women and Children First were generally favorable.
-David Fricke for Rolling Stone highlights the songs, "Romeo Delight", "Everybody Wants Some!!", and "Loss of Control", calling them "works of high-volume art".
-Fricke praises the band, calling them "exceptionally good players".
-Both Fricke and Robert Christgau compare Eddie's guitar work to Jimi Hendrix.
-Christgau gives the album a B rating, stating, "[Eddie] earns the Hendrix comparisons, and he's no clone—he's faster, colder, more structural."
-In a retrospective review for AllMusic, Stephen Thomas Erlewine rated the album 4.5 stars out of 5.
-Erlewine calls the album, "mature, or at least ... a little serious", noting "there's a bit of a dark heart beating on this record".
+David Fricke for Rolling Stone highlighted the songs, "Romeo Delight", "Everybody Wants Some!!", and "Loss of Control", calling them "works of high-volume art".
+Fricke praised the band, calling them "exceptionally good players".
+Both Fricke and Robert Christgau compared Eddie's guitar work to Jimi Hendrix.
+Christgau gave the album a B rating, stating, "[Eddie] earns the Hendrix comparisons, and he's no clone—he's faster, colder, more structural."
+In a retrospective review for AllMusic, Stephen Thomas Erlewine called the album "mature, or at least ... a little serious", noting "there's a bit of a dark heart beating on this record".

-Kerrang! magazine listed the album at number 30 among the "100 Greatest Heavy Metal Albums of All Time", and Rolling Stone listed the album at number 36 in their list of "The 100 Greatest Metal Albums of All Time".
+Kerrang! listed the album at number 30 among the "100 Greatest Heavy Metal Albums of All Time", and Rolling Stone listed the album at number 36 in their list of "The 100 Greatest Metal Albums of All Time".